kautsiitd/Image-Optimizer/README.md

 # Need Help/Issues

-If you find some issue or require some help then you can report about it here: https://github.com/kautsiitd/Image-Optimizer/issues.
+If you find some issue or require some help then you can report about it in [Issues](https://github.com/kautsiitd/Image-Optimizer/issues).